 Bitcoin mining reinforces scarcity through its fixed supply and predictable issuance schedule.
-Miners compete to validate transactions and are rewarded with newly created bitcoins, called the block reward.
-However, this reward is cut in half roughly every four years in an event called a halving, which reduces the rate at which new bitcoins enter circulation.
-Due to the fact that the total supply is fixed at 21 million bitcoins, mining gradually releases coins at a decreasing pace, creating a deflationary system.
-Over time, this predictable schedule ensures that Bitcoin remains scarce, unlike fiat money (traditional currency), which can be printed without limit.
+Miners compete to validate transactions and are rewarded with newly created bitcoins, known as the block reward.
+Approximately every four years, this reward is cut in half during an event called a halving, which reduces the rate at which new bitcoins enter circulation.

 Was this article helpful?